danielytan/doom_DQN/README.md

 ## Results
 These are the results of testing a DQN agent for 1000 episodes (trained for 500 episodes):
-![Graph (max score is 101)](https://github.com/danielytan/doom_DQN/blob/master/results/500training%2C1000testing.png)
+![Graph (max score is 101)](https://github.com/danielytan/doom_DQN/blob/master/results/500training%2C1000testing.png) The x-axis for the graph is the number of episodes (1000), and the y-axis for the graph is the score (stretched to 1000, but capped at 101.)
 ![Statistics](https://github.com/danielytan/doom_DQN/blob/master/results/500training%2C1000testing_stats.png)